Germany demand connects tickets, viewing, and Group E travel.

 Quick answer

-Germany fans should use this order:
+Germany fans searching for 2026 World Cup tickets should use this order:

 - Check FIFA schedule and DFB updates.